arrian/research-project/presentation-3/notes.md

 # Final Presentation

 ## Intro [Slide 2]
--my name is...
+-my name is Arrian Purcell
 -my project is titled..
 "Art and Understanding through Code Visualisation"

-## The Problem [Slide 2]
+## The Problem [Slide 3]

 (what is the existing problem that needs to be solved?)

 Live coding has a problem:
--audiences may feel distracted or excluded from the performance -live coder may feel
+-audiences may feel distracted or excluded from the performance -live coder may wish to communicate more through there code

 -how can we improve source code comprehension?
 -how can we aid understanding of the programming process?
--better yet, how can we better communicate the programmers intention?
+-how can we improve enjoyment of live coding?

--techniques such as modelling or code documentation aren’t dynamic or flexible -don’t allow for close to realtime understanding
+-better yet, how can we align the mental models of the programmer and the audience?

--an effective technique is the use of visualisations -it would be valuable to use visualisations as a means to communicate the programmer’s intention
+-techniques such as [...] aren’t dynamic or flexible -don’t allow for close to realtime understanding -difficult for uninformed audiences to get a sense of what is going on -visualisations have been identified in the literature as a means to overcome many of these problems -nevertheless, there has been few empirical studies evaluating the application of visualisations to live coding -it would be valuable to use visualisations as a means to communicate the programmer’s intention

-## The Project [Slide 3]
+## The Project [Slide 4]

 (what was this project about?)

--this project will explore code visualisations -specifically, it will investigate visuals within the domains of software and music -used live coding as a platform and case study for this (will discuss later) -developed and tested visualisations on audiences with audiences of varied levels of experience with programming, addressing code comprehension
+-this project explored code visualisations -specifically, it investigated visuals within the domains of software and music, in live coding -used live coding as a platform and case study for this (will discuss later) -developed and tested visualisations on audiences with audiences of varied levels of experience with programming, addressing two dimensions of understanding and enjoyment

-## Hypothesis [Slide 4]
+## Hypothesis [Slide 5]

 This project investigated the proposition that ``code visualisation improves observer understanding and enjoyment'' in the setting of a live arts practice.